-I refer to many sources for my website.
-Without these sources I would be spending enormous amounts of time to complete my blogs about Cree.
-As a semi-fluent speaker, writer and reader of Woodland Cree, the following sources are invaluable to me.
+I refer to many sources for my website articles.
+Without these sources, I would be spending enormous amounts of time completing my blogs about Cree.
+As a semi-fluent speaker, writer, and reader of Woodland Cree, the following sources are invaluable to me.

 Facebook pages I follow:

 Nêhiyawêwin (Cree) Word/Phrase of the Day – https://www.facebook.com/groups/18414147673/

 This page can get somewhat political, but it does provide links to Cree language interviews and various other Cree videos.